Summary of Requirements for the Degree

 - University Requirements (124 total s.h.)

 - All Temple students must take a minimum of two writing-intensive courses at Temple as part of their major.
-Following is a list of courses that can be used to satisfy the writing-intensive requirement:
+The specific writing-intensive course options for this major are:

 Course List Code Title Credit HoursMATH 3096 Introduction to Modern AlgebraMATH 4096 Senior Problem SolvingMGSE 3796 Differentiated Literacy Instruction in the Disciplines (grades 7-12)